-To avoid damage to tissue or the implant, from this point, do not use monopolar electrosurgical instruments on the neck and head of the patient.
+From this point, do not use monopolar electrosurgical instruments on the neck and head of the patient.

-Bipolar electrosurgical instruments may be used; however the cautery electrode tips must not contact the cochlear implant and should be kept more than 1 cm ( $\frac{1}{2}$ in) from the electrodes.
+Bipolar electrosurgical instruments may be used; however the cautery electrode tips must not contact the cochlear implant and should be kept more than 1 cm ($\frac{1}{2}$ in) from the electrodes.